 Increased Risk For Depressive And Bipolar Disorders

 A study on around 18,000 people with psychiatric issues identified an SNP rs1137070 associated with major depressive disorder and schizophrenia.
-People with the T allele had higher enzyme levels and, as a result, lower levels of the neurotransmitters.

 Another study found that the G allele of rs6323 had the highest expression of the MAOA enzyme.
-“Subjects with major depressive disorder with the highest activity form of the enzyme (G or G/G)”

 Increased Risk For ADHD

-A study identified an SNP rs3027407 on the MAO gene associated with ADHD.
 This SNP affects dopamine-mediating action, which is related to the symptoms of ADHD in children.
-A allele was found in higher frequencies in people with ADHD.
+The A allele is more frequent in people with ADHD.

 Increased Risk For Aggression

-T allele of rs909525 in the MAO gene is associated with less aggressive behavior due to the higher activity of MAOA – the warriors.
-The C allele is associated with more aggressive behavior.
+The T allele of rs909525 in the MAO-A gene is associated with less aggressive behavior due to the higher activity of MAOA - the warriors.

 Increased Expression for Anger

-Symptoms of MAOA Deficiency
+Symptoms Of MAOA Deficiency

 - People with MAOA deficiency may also experience sleep problems like trouble falling asleep or night terrors.